jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/README.md

 Don't hesitate to ask questions !

 ## What will you learn during the lab?
-The lab consists of 3 parts:
+The lab consists of 2 parts:
-- In the first part we will train, evaluate and fine tune a custom image classification model.
+- In the first part you will train, evaluate and test a custom image classification model.
-- In the second part, we will use Custom Vision Python SDK to invoke the trained model using the Custom Vision Service's prediction endpoint.
+- In the second part, you will export the trained model
-- In the third part, we will export the  model.

 ## Scenario